 Make Drinking Water Safe with Bleach

 Water.
 We can’t live without it.
-Not for long – only about 3 days without any source of it (including any water or moisture that is in your foods).
+Not for long – only about 3 days.
 In fact, water is the one thing that we need the most, to survive.

 The general rule for storing water for an emergency or disaster is 1 gallon per person per day.